 1-Sentence-Summary: Stillness Is The Key will show you how to harness the power of slowing down your body and mind for less distractions, better self-control, and, above all, a happier and more peaceful life.

 Read in: 4 minutes

 Favorite quote from the author:

-Last night I watched Star Trek: Into Darkness.
-It’s a great film, but I couldn’t help feeling anxious about halfway through as the events just kept getting worse for the main characters.
-I wondered why, after almost being killed, losing his father figure, and his closest friends second-guessing him, Kirk just keeps punching forward with action.
+Last night, I watched Star Trek: Into Darkness.
+I felt anxious about halfway through as the events just kept getting worse for the main characters.
+I wondered why, after almost being killed, losing his father figure, and his closest friends second-guessing him, Captain Kirk just kept punching forward with action.

 Here are the 3 most helpful lessons on the power of taking things easier:

-- No matter what kind of crises you might be in, slowing down is always going to help you get through it better.
+- No matter what kind of crisis you might be in, slowing down will make it a bit easier to get through it.

 Are you ready to see the power of letting more peace and quiet into your life?
 Let’s begin!